allegroflare/allegro_flare/README.md

 ## In The Repo

 ```
 bin/              <- binary files that have been compiled during build
+  data/           <- data files (bitmaps, fonts, samples, etc used for programs)
 demos/            <- source files for games made using AllegroFlare
 docs/             <- individual `.md` documentation files, each correlating to a specific component
-documentation/   <- The documentation
+documentation/    <- The documentation, tutorials, etc
-examples/        <- example program for each component
+examples/         <- example programs, each example only demonstrating one component
 include/          <- header `.hpp` files for each component
 legacy/           <- folder containing old dead code that might be of interest for future reference
 lib/              <- compiled `.lib` files of `allegro_flare-x.x.x` files
 quintessence/     <- quintessence file `.q.yml` for each component
 src/              <- source `.cpp` file for each component
+tmp/
+  test_snapshots/ <- screenshots captured during test runs
 tests/            <- test file for each component
-  test_fixtures/ <- fixture files for tests
+  fixtures/       <- fixture files for tests
 tools/            <- catch-all folder for some helper scripts or random tools
 ```

 ## Contributing